What Is 30 Of 80

 • Grade Calculations: If a student scores 30 out of 80 on a test, their percentage score is (30/80) x 100 = 37.5%.

 • Financial Analysis: Percentages are essential in analyzing financial statements, calculating interest rates, and understanding investment returns.
-For instance, if an investment grows by 30%, the calculation uses percentage increase.
+As an example, if an investment grows by 30%, the calculation uses percentage increase.

 • Data Interpretation: In statistics and data analysis, percentages are used extensively to represent proportions, trends, and probabilities.